Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Introduction

-We overcome these challenges in directly recording and evaluating M\"ossbauer single-shot datasets using a sorting approach on the single-shot level.
+Our experiment operates in an intermediate regime, where there exist a few outliers with highest photon number.
+The vast majority of shots has medium or low photon numbers, but nevertheless contributes significantly to the overall statistics (see Appendix~\ref{lowSignal}).
+In this intermediate regime, we overcome the above-mentioned challenges in directly recording and evaluating M\"ossbauer single-shot datasets using a sorting approach on the single-shot level.
 Note that sorting approaches are well-established, e.g., in the context of coherent diffractive imaging~\cite{Spence_2012,Schlichting:it5004,Dold2025,Zimmermann2023}, where the scattering data is used to determine the sample orientation on a per-shot basis.
 However, this classification is concerned with geometric properties, and not with dynamics.
 Another example is coherent correlation imaging~\cite{Klose2023}, which classifies recorded camera images in Fourier space.
 Measure-and-sort approaches are also used involving auxiliary diagnostics measurements, e.g., to determine the unknown delay between optical pump and XFEL probe pulses~\cite{harmand2013achieving}, or to characterize XFEL pulses temporally~\cite{hartmann2018attosecond,funke2024capturingnonlinearelectrondynamics} and spectrally~\cite{PhysRevLett.129.183204}.
 However, analogous approaches have not been explored with nuclear resonances before, and standard XFEL diagnostics does not straightforwardly apply to nuclear resonances because of their ultra-narrow spectral width, which typically cannot be resolved.